dzbeck/attack_to_cve/updated-methodology.md

 Keywords from the vulnerability description can be used to identify ATT&CK techniques and sub-techniques appropriate to a VID.
 Someone who knows ATT&CK well may only need to confirm the appropriateness of their choice.
 Others can identify techniques via a search:

-- **ATT&CK Search** - most direct but it's not a smart search and will only find the exact sequence of the search.
+- **ATT&CK Search** - most direct but not a smart search and will only find the exact text sequences.
 See Example below...
-A nice tool that allows searching is [ATT&CK Powered Suit]().
+The [ATT&CK Powered Suit](https://mitre-engenuity.org/cybersecurity/center-for-threat-informed-defense/attack-powered-suit/) browser extension enables quick searches for ATT&CK content without disrupting workflow.
 - **Google Search** - Google will find options that include multiple keywords...
 For example,

 There also may be times when a vulnerability is more specific than "common".
 In these cases a search should be made to identify any applicable techniques.
 An example is given below.

 As mentioned above, there may be no reasonable choice for a primary impact.
-However, it may be possible to use an [ATT&CK Tactic](new-methodology.md#higher-level-tactics) or a generic exploitation technique to define the impact or exploit method.
+However, it may be possible to use an [ATT&CK Tactic](#higher-level-tactics) or a generic exploitation technique to define the impact or exploit method.
 In other cases, it may be sufficient to define only a secondary impact.

 #### Higher-level Tactics